 You can preorder Wordle: The Party Game now

-Wordle: The Party Game is already available to pre-order from Amazon (opens in new tab), Target (opens in new tab) and Hasbro (opens in new tab) itself.
+Wordle: The Party Game is already available to pre-order from Amazon, Target and Hasbro itself.
 So far pre-orders only appear to be open in the U.S., so any U.K. readers will have to sit tight for now.